lucasjoliveau/doc/fr/legal/terms/enterprise.md

 ### 4.4 Cloud Hosting Services

-For the duration of this Agreement, when the Customer chooses to use the Cloud Platform, Odoo SA commits to providing at least the following services:
+For the duration of this Agreement, when the Customer chooses to use the Cloud Platform, Konvergo ERP SA commits to providing at least the following services:

   * Choice of multiple hosting regions (minimum 3: Europe, America, Asia/Pacific)